 In this conversation, we will imagine different ways of entering in relations with the land by considering archeology and land-based pedagogy as practices that allow for Indigenous place-keeping and re-storying.

-As urban Indigenous dwellers, how do we reawaken, maintain and honor our relationship with the land?
-What can settler-Montrealers contribute to land justice for Indigenous Peoples?
+As urban Indigenous dwellers, how do we reawaken, maintain and honour our relationship with the land?
+How can settler-Montrealers contribute to land justice for Indigenous Peoples?

 Guests: